 Looking to check your credit report without paying for the privilege?
 A great resource is Annual Credit Report.
 Created by Equifax, Experian and TransUnion – in order to comply with their obligations under the Fair and Accurate Credit Transactions Act (FACTA) to provide a mechanism for American consumers to receive up to three free credit reports per year – this central site allows you to request a free credit file disclosure, commonly called a credit report, once every 12 months from each of the nationwide consumer credit reporting companies.

+Your debt-to-income ratio can be a valuable number — some say as important as your credit score.
+It’s exactly what it sounds: the amount of debt you have as compared to your overall income.
 Lenders utilize a debt-to-income (DTI) ratio calculator when considering issuing loans or extending credit.
 A low DTI shows you have a good balance between debt and income.
 The lower your number, the better.
 A good site for a calculator to check your ratio is Bankrate.

 There is no doubt that there will always be someone trying to separate you from your money; in unscrupulous ways far too often.
 The Consumer Financial Protection Bureau (CFPB) is a government agency tasked with making markets for consumer financial products and services work better for Americans.
 If you are looking for guidance with respect to applying for a mortgage, choosing a credit card, or using any number of other consumer financial products, this site is worth a visit.